Table of Contents

 In this step, metals and stones will be clipped onto separate layers to achieve an endless white, non-distracting background.
 It is vital to mention that all elements of the jewelry need to have their own paths and layers as each element will need to be edited separately.
 The settings that apply to ‘metals’ layers cannot be applied to a ‘side-stone’ or a ‘main-stone’ layer.

 Notice how the ring comes to life as it stands out prominently against the white background.
-It shows how a white background photo commands attention from the shoppers and allows them to see every detail of the ring better than the non-white background image.
+It shows how a white background photo commands the attention of the shoppers and allows them to see every detail of the ring better than the non-white background image.

 - Zoom into 250 – 300% when pathing – this will allow you to see all the smaller curves you may miss.